argentsea/docfx/tutorials/mapping.md

 #### ShardKey and ShardChild

-These are special types and will be discussed in detail in the sharding section.
+These are special types and are discussed in detail in the [sharding](sharding.md) section.

 #### The MapToModel attribute

 Complex object models may include properties that are objects with their *own* properties, which also need to be mapped to the underlying data.

 For example, you might have an Address object that you use for Customers, Vendors, Contacts, Stores, and more.
-The Store object, then, has a property of type Address, as does the Vendor object, etc. Since the address information is included with the results from the database, the Mapper should Map the matching values to the Address object.
+The Vendor class, then, has a property of type Address, and the Customer class has an Address property too.
+Since the address information is included with the results from the database, the Mapper should map the matching values to the Address object.
 The `MapToModel` attribute tells the Mapper to do this.

-Of course, the property’s type must also have data mapping attributes on the appropriate properties.
+Of course, the property’s type must also have data mapping attributes on the appropriate class properties.
 The type referenced by a MapToModel attribute can *itself* have a object property with a MapToModel attribute.

 In other words, a *Store* object can have a property of type *Address*, which might in turn have a property of type *Coordinates*.
 If the *Coordinates* type has two properties, each with a `MapToDouble` attribute, the Mapper will be able to map the Latitude and Longitude values to the *Store.Address.Latitude* and *Store.Address.Longitude* fields respectively.

-Properties with the MapToModel attribute cannot be null, so the host object must be instantiate all of its properties when it is created.
+Properties with the MapToModel attribute cannot be null, so the root object must be instantiate all of its properties when it is created.

 ## Mapping Targets